giannisginis/OLS-DataPipeline/README.md

 * `synonyms`: This table includes the synonyms per term with primary key the column `id`
 * `ontology`: This table includes the most metadata for parents per term based on the response of OLS API in the parent link.
 * `xref`: This table includes the MeSH term references (xref with MSH database) with foreign key reference to terms.id
-  * The conclusion here was that xref references has a `one to one` relation with terms entity which can be represented by a foreign key constrain.
+  * The conclusion here was that xref references has a `one to many` relation with terms entity which can be represented by a foreign key constrain.
 * `terms_synonyms`: This table represents the many to many relationship between terms and synonyms.
 The conclusion here was that can have common synonyms across many terms.
-* `terms_ontology`: This table represents the many to many relationship between ontology(parent links) and synonyms.
+* `terms_ontology`: This table represents the one to many relationship between ontology(parent links) and terms.
 The conclusion here was that we can have the same parent across many terms.
+The idea behind the extra table in this case was to have unique entries in ontology table as well.
 ## Python-Installation

 Installation guidelines can be found in [the installation document](documents/installation.md).